Dialed In! (pinball): Overview

-Designed nearly 10 years after Pat Lawlor's previous machine, Shrek (for Stern) this is his first design for Jersey Jack pinball.
+Dialed In! is the first game designed by Pat Lawlor for Jersey Jack Pinball, nearly 10 years after his previous pinball machine, Shrek (for Stern).
 It was initially unveiled at the 32nd annual Pinball Expo in Chicago.
 Jack Guarnieri, the founder of the company, stated at the time "This machine embodies our company-wide mission to bring premium, no-compromise games to our fans, with features that have never been seen before in a pinball game."

 Before full release a prototype was shown at several locations, with its European launch in Germany in February 2017.
 This is the first game to use a swinging mount for the 27" 1080p LCD screen in the backbox to allow access to the electronics behind it.
 Unlike earlier games this is where the computer controlling the game is located.
 The game is the first production pinball machine to include a digital camera, which is located at the bottom of the backbox.
 This employs face recognition technology to capture portraits of the player for the high score leaderboard, and an innovative ‘selfie mode’ also showcases the game camera.
 It is also the first pinball machine to feature bluetooth connectivity, which enabled control of the game using a mobile phone app, but support for this app was removed from game code version 1.75 onwards in 2021.
-It is also the first pinball machine to use 3 screens.
+It is also the first pinball machine to use three screens.

 The idea of putting a camera on a pinball machine was first conceived by Jack Guarnieri when working as an operator in 1977.
 He wanted to put a Polaroid camera on a game to take the player's picture for a high score as a keepsake of a great game.

 RGB-LED playfield lightning is used which change colour to indicate various shots and modes as the game is played.
-There is a 5 speaker 2.1 stereo surround sound system.
+There is a five speaker 2.1 stereo surround sound system.

 Three versions were released: a standard version, a limited version with a maximum of 2,500 units, and a time limited collector's version.

 The original working title for this machine was "killer app"; another employee at Jersey Jack, Keith Johnson, thought of the name "Dialed In".